stevencohn/WindowsPowerShell/readme.md

 #### `Clear-Temp` [-Quiet]
 Clear the contents of TEMP, Windows\TEMP, and LocalAppData\TEMP.

+#### `ConvertFrom-BinHex` -Hex v -Unicode
+Convert a BinHex encoded string back to its original string value.

 #### `ConvertFrom-Hex` -Hex v
 Convert a Hex string into an integer value.
 If the string contains six or eight characters then it is also interpreted as an ARGB value and each